 What do you think?

-I hope you will enjoy the ASP.NET vNext.
-I would like to have feedback from my blog readers.
-Your valuable feedback, question, or comments about this article are always welcome.
+I hope you will enjoy the ASP.NET Core.
+I would like to have feedback from my blog readers on ASP.NET Core Training Online.
+Your valuable feedback, questions, or comments about this article are always welcome.